jazzy-fish/jazzy-fish/python/README.md

 Two-word sequences may be impractical for sustained identifier generation, however, three word and four word sequences can sustain 87 and 38,238 years respectively at a rate of 1 identifier generated per second, using a single machine.

-However, the default implementation can be changed to using longer prefixes and you can also bring your own wordlists, if desired.

-The [preprocessor](python/src/preprocessor) package contains code that can process input wordlists and generate input word list combinations, which can be inspected to help users infer the best choice depending on use-case.
+If the default wordlists are unsuitable, they can be changed.
+Consult the [Generate wordlists](#generate-wordlists) section for details.

 ## Contents

 This directory contains the following resources:

-- [src/encoder](./src/encoder): Python code that generates unique identifiers and can encode/decode them to word sequences;
+- [src/encoder](./src/encoder): Python code that generates unique identifiers and can encode/decode them to keyphrases;
-  this is the main package a client implementation needs to generate jazzy-fish word sequences
+  this is the main package a client implementation needs to generate jazzy-fish keyphrases
-- [src/preprocessor](./src/preprocessor): Utility that works with wordlists, cleaning up input words (removing invalid or inappropriate words) and generating various combinations that allows a user to create new input wordlists with different criteria than the default one.
+- [src/preprocessor](./src/preprocessor): Utility that works with wordlists, cleaning up input words (removing invalid or inappropriate words) and generating various combinations that allow a user to create new input wordlists with different capabilities

 ## Preprocessor